awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-spark-operator.md

 ### Customizing Add-ons

-You can add or remove add-ons by setting the flags in `variables.tf` to true or false.
+You can add or remove add-ons by setting the flags in `variables.tf` to true or false, you can also customize the add-ons through the `addons.tf`.

 For example, let's say you want to remove Amazon Managed Prometheus because you have another application that captures Prometheus metrics, you can edit `addons.tf` using your favorite editor, find Amazon Managed Prometheus and change to `false`
 ```yaml